Table of Contents

 Temperature and Humidity

-One of the most challenging situations for marijuana growers to deal with is the fact that temperature and humidity play a huge role in controlling the outcome of your harvest.
+One of the most challenging situations for growing bigger buds outdoors is the fact that temperature and humidity play a huge role in controlling the outcome of your harvest.

 If the temperature is too high, your plants won’t be potent.
 If the temperature is too low, your plants won’t grow well at all.